Why Canada’s wildfires will affect air quality for weeks to come

 2) How big are the wildfires in Canada?

-As of Wednesday morning, there were 481 active wildfires across different provinces in Canada, with the highest number — roughly 113 — concentrated in the eastern province of Quebec, and 94 concentrated in the western province of British Columbia.
-Of these fires, about 239 were deemed “out of control” by the Canadian Interagency Forest Fire Center, which meant that they haven’t yet responded “to fire suppression efforts and [are] expected to grow.”
+As of Thursday morning, there were 500 active wildfires across different provinces in Canada, with the highest number — roughly 112 — concentrated in the eastern province of Quebec, and 104 concentrated in the western province of British Columbia.
+Of these fires, about 256 were deemed “out of control” by the Canadian Interagency Forest Fire Centre, which means that they haven’t yet responded “to fire suppression efforts and [are] expected to grow.”

-3) How long have the wildfires been burning and how long are they expected to continue?
+3) How long have the wildfires been burning and how long is the wildfire smoke expected to last?

 Canada’s annual wildfire season typically goes from May to October, though it’s rarely this destructive this early.
 Some of this year’s earliest wildfires began at the start of May and have kept burning in the months since.